beratkizilarmut/ELM234-Projects/README.md

 2019/2020 Spring

-In this repository i have my personal works that i've completed, with my lab partner Omer Emre Polat on lab tasks.
+In this repository I have my personal works that I've completed, with my lab partner Omer Emre Polat on lab tasks.
 All the code is in SystemVerilog.
 Programs used throught the course are Intel Quartus Prime and Modelsim.
 All of the reports are in Turkish.